StreamlinedStartup/dify-official-plugins/tools/baserow/README.md

 ### Description

 Baserow is an open-source online database tool.
 This plugin allows you to create and manage rows using Baserow's API.
+If you are self-hosting Baserow, version >= 1.33.3 is required.

 ### Tools